 BETs are a family of proteins characterized by two bromo-domain subunits (BD1 and BD2) plus an extra-terminal domain (EXT).
 BET proteins are believed to play a key role in the regulation of inflammatory and oncogenic genes involved in several diseases.

 Tay’s ‘soft’ drug capabilities led to the discovery of candidate drugs that target BET bromodomains.
 Our candidate drug (TAY-B1; VYN201) is highly effective in pre-clinical models when applied topically to skin, lung or by local injections, but is rapidly degraded when it enters the blood stream, thereby avoiding the issues seen with orally administered BD1/2 inhibitors.

 In addition, Tay has developed compounds that are highly selective for bromodomain 2 (BD2) of the BET proteins to avoid the toxicities seen with unselective inhibitors.
 We have delivered candidate drug (TAY-B2; VYN202) suitable for oral administration, and with utility in the commercially attractive markets for anti-inflammatory and anti-fibrotic medicines.

 Developing ‘Soft’ Drugs

-Drugs delivered orally are commercially attractive however other routes of administration open up local delivery with the ability to deliver a drug directly to the site of a disease.
-Such routes include intraperitoneal, intravenous, inhaled and dermal.
+Drugs delivered orally are commercially attractive, however, other routes of administration open up the ability to transport a drug directly to the site of a disease.
+Such routes include intraperitoneal, intravenous, inhaled and topical.
 Core to Tay’s capabilities is the ability to develop drug candidates for multiple routes of administration including the ability to develop compounds that possess physiochemical, pharmacokinetic and metabolic characteristics suitable not just for oral but for other such routes.
 Such capability maximises the number of drug candidates that can be developed from a project and the potential return to Tay.